katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 Note:
-- Developing software in small teams for over a decade with Neontribe.
-We work a lot with non-profits to build digital tools that compliment their over-stretched services.
+- Developing software in small teams over decade with Neontribe.
+Work with non-profits to build digital tools that compliment their over-stretched services
-- I've also been rasing children for a quarter of a century and dabbled in other industries.
+- also raising children for a 1/4 century & dabbled industries
-- I've noticed some things about how people work together/ behave in groups/ treat each other & been involved in projects that break down because of communication
+- Noticed things about how people work together/ behave in groups/ treat each other& been involved in projects that break down because of communication
 - Going to share some practical tips - how and why Elm helps make happier, more productive teams
 - Much of talk, things you know - but important to give teams & people confidence to spend effort making a "be nice" atmosphere.
-Hopefully something you didn't know too!
+Maybe I'll say something didn't know too!
-- Besides if you already know this stuff - I'll make you feel good about what you are already doing.
+- Anyway if you know all this stuff - I'll make you feel good about what you are already doing.

 ---